abmushi/iota-docs/qiita/docs/MAM-en.md

 　This technic is magically used in MAM to prove ownership of the message chain.

-# Behind MAM - Signature and Approval
+# Behind MAM - Signature and Validation
 　In this chapter, I'm going to merge two major topics discussed so far:
 >1.
 Message Chain connected via nextChannelKey
 >2.
 Merkle Tree